 3.Briefly describe your financial plan for paying tuition and living expenses.

-5.Mail the application, recommendation letters (if necessary), personal intent letter, and financial plan to the address provided at the top of this page.
+4.Mail the personal intent letter and financial plan to the address provided at the top of this page.

-6.You will then be notified as to acceptance or non-acceptance.
+5.You will then be notified regarding your acceptance.
 If accepted, we will send you the Enrollment Agreement.

 •The school program is designed to be completed in 3 years.

 •The program consists of the making of a total of 7 violins and 1 cello.
 The traditional, time-honored techniques of making are emphasized.

 • An optional summer schedule is offered in June and July.
 There is no school in August.
 A repair class is offered during the summer program.

 •School hours are 8 to 4, Monday through Friday.
 The three year program length is 3900 clock hours.
 One-on-one workshop instruction is provided